How to Install Arduino on Ubuntu 24.04, 22.04, or 20.04

 Flatpak Remove Command for Arduino

-For uninstalling the Flatpak version of Arduino, different commands are used for the stable and beta versions.
+Different commands are used to uninstall the Flatpak version of Arduino, such as the stable and beta versions.

 To remove the stable version: